About

-Mike Rijnierse (b.
-Haarlem, 1974) is an artist, inventor, curator and educator working in the fields of light, sound and architectural experience.
-Intrigued by human/non-human sensory structures, he composes with and for the environment, creating spatial dialogues.
-Rijnierse has exhibited his works throughout Europe, Korea, Taiwan, Morocco, United Arab Emirates and Brazil; from contexts such as media art festivals and technology museums to public space interventions.
+Mike Rijnierse is an artist, inventor, curator and educator sculpting light and sound into spatial experience.
+Intrigued by our sensory structures, Rijnierse composes with and for the environment, creating spatial dialogues.
+He has exhibited his works throughout Europe, Korea, Taiwan, Morocco, United Arab Emirates and Brazil, in contexts such as media art festivals, museums, galleries, sculpture gardens and urban spaces.

-As a docent at the Design Art Technology of ArtEZ University of the Arts – Arnhem, since 2009, Rijnierse has devised the course Design of Instruments, where students research and create instruments that transcend technological domains, exploring new and imaginary media.
+As a docent Design Art Technology at ArtEZ University of the Arts – Arnhem, since 2009, Rijnierse has devised the course Design of Instruments, where students research and create instruments that transcend technological domains, exploring new and imaginary media.

 Over two decades, Rijnierse has developed a meticulous study on the interaction between light and the retina.
-He gave concrete form to his discoveries through the series of light installations CYMRGB.
+He gave concrete form to his discoveries through the series of light installations CYMRGB (2001- …. ).
 These works can be described as optical music or opto-acoustics, by animating colored surfaces in time with composed light projections.
-His work Lumokinese has been widely exhibited since 2008 and most notably been presented along masterpieces by László Moholy-Nagy, Dan Flavin, Adam Barker-Mill, Gianni Colombo and others, at Van Abbemuseum in Eindhoven (NL) in 2016.
+His work Lumokinese (2008) has been widely exhibited since 2008 and most notably been presented along masterpieces by László Moholy-Nagy, Dan Flavin, Adam Barker-Mill, Gianni Colombo and others, at Van Abbemuseum in Eindhoven (NL) in 2016.

 As a selected artist of SHAPE 2017, Mike Rijnierse premiered the sound sculpture Relief at festival Novas Frequências in Rio de Janeiro (BR).
 Relief, developed in collaboration with Rob Bothof, is an installation that utilizes ultrasound to explore the notion of echolocation.
 The work examines the process of hearing, decomposing reflections of the space which inform orientation, emphasizing the relationship between source and receiver.
 Relief is therefore an echosculpture.